HomeBlog16 Famous Jazz Musicians You Need To Know

 Defying Tradition

-Playing a white plastic saxophone, Coleman’s tone was distinctively raw and passionate.
+Ornette Coleman’s alto sax tone was distinctively raw and passionate.
 His fierce and unorthodox approach to the alto saxophone was immediately recognizable.

-Coleman was never content to stay within the boundaries of one genre.
-Over the years, he collaborated with rock icons, classical music orchestras, and North African musicians, always searching for new musical frontiers
+He was never content with staying within the boundaries of one genre.
+Over the years, he collaborated with rock icons, classical music orchestras, and North African musicians, always searching for new musical relationships.

 8. Mary Lou Williams